eduardocasino/k-1008-graphics-software-package/README.md

 See the original LICENSE.md file for details.

+I, Eduardo Casino, claim no ownership on the contents of this repository.

 ## Acknowledgements

 * Hans Otten and his [Retro Computing blog](http://retro.hansotten.nl/).
-Tons of information about the K-1008 card, including the Graphics Software Package
+Tons of information about the K-1008 card, including the Graphics Software Package and thorough proofreading and testing.